jebikoh/JVK-Base/README.md

 ![readme.png](readme.png)

-Since this engine is meant to be specialized per project, I likely won't be adding anymore features.
+Since this engine is meant to be specialized per project, I likely won't be adding anymore features besides:
+ - [ ] Improved basic material system
+ - [ ] Optional MSAA
+ - [ ] Optional Back-face culling
+ - [ ] Optional Frustrum culling

 This engine is currently being used in two of my other projects:
  - [JTX-PathTracer](https://github.com/jebikoh/jvk-pathtracer): an interactive C++ path tracer
  - Hybrid Rendering Engine (Not Published): a C++/CUDA hybrid rasterization/path tracing engine.